 To get the maximum quality or 100Mbps at 24fps or 30fps with the Sony A7III you will need to record in 4k unless you want 100fps or 120fps then you can record 1080p with 100Mbps.

 If you only want 1080p 24fps or 1080p 30fps, you will only get half the bitrate of 50Mbps.
-So even if you need 1080p, it’s better to record 4k then scale down, which if done correctly in a 16-bit sequence will results in a 4:2:2 data compression.
-That’s the theory anyway.
+So even if you need 1080p, it’s better to record 4k and then scale down, which, if done correctly in a 16-bit sequence, will result in a 4:2:2 sampling.

 Maximum Video Record Times by Memory Card Size

-Here is a handy chart you can use to find the best size memory card you’ll need for your recording format.
-Or how many minutes you can get with the different formats on with different size cards.
+Here is a handy chart you can use to find the best-size memory card for your recording format or to determine the number of minutes you can get with the different formats on different-size cards.

 Resolution | Format | Bitrate | 32GB | 64GB | 128GB | 256GB |